nielsofficeofficial/saver/README.md

 |- root                  => Project file
  |- crownPHPEXTEND
  |- saver                => Development mode project folder
-   |- root               => Project folder all ParentClass functionality methods which set to Protected, Private and Final
+   |- abstract_          => Project folder all ParentClass functionality methods which set to Protected, Private and Final
-    - childClass_1.php   => Project files all childClass/inheritance method which set all to Final public called handler carry the burden between root and executor/view files.
+   |- handler_           => Project files all childClass/inheritance method which set all to Final public called handler carry the burden between root and executor/view files.
    |- view/executor      => Project folder all page/files that contains data for client side specially HTML.
 </pre>